o-/AllYourCpuAreBelongToUs/presentation.md

 * Mitigation: Retpoline, Microcode update

 (This is not exactly how it works.
 Need to combine with ideas of [return oriented programming](http://cseweb.ucsd.edu/~hovav/talks/blackhat08.html))

 ---

+## Rough classification

+* Meltdown: Speculative memory loads allow execution of transient instructions *after* a segv.
+* Spectre 1: Branch predictor allows transient execution of the wrong branch.
+* Spectre 2: Poisoning the Branch Target Buffer allows transient execution of (more or less) arbitrary code.

+---